 I'm available to give talks, keynotes and workshops worldwide.
-The sort of topics I cover include Information Literacy, mobile learning and libraries, game based learning and libraries, play and adult learning, gamification, active learning, and innovation in libraries.
+The sort of topics I cover include Information Literacy, game based learning (particularly with adults, including in library and educational settings), play / playfulness and adult learning, gamification, active learning, and innovation in libraries.

-You can get a flavour of some of this by looking at my publications repository page which includes talks I've given in the UK, Republic of Ireland, USA, Australia, Norway, and Turkey.
-I've been elsewhere, but don't include all the talks on the repository page ...
+You can get a flavour of some of this by looking at my publications repository page which includes talks I've given in the UK, Republic of Ireland, USA, Australia, Norway, Spain, and Turkey.
+I've been elsewhere, including delivering workshops in Finland and Denmark, but don't include everything on the repository page ...

 I normally have to take time off from my normal job for these, so there may be a charge involved, plus expenses.
 This will vary depending on how much time I need to take off work for preparation and delivery and is negotiable!
 Just email me (firstname.lastname@example.org) and we can discuss what you need and what I can do for you.

 As a guideline, most workshops delivered within a couple of hours of where I live will cost £700 including all materials and travel expenses.
 Some workshops are slightly more expensive (e.g. escape rooms).
 Longer distances within the UK will incur extra costs.
 For outside the UK, I will need to calculate prices depending on travel time and costs.
 Workshops can be designed or adapted to local needs, which may affect prices depending on the amount of preparation time required.

 For keynote and invited talks, costs will vary depending on the time required to prepare, travel, and attend the conference.
 Please ask for a price, but expect around £1,000 plus the cost of travel and accommodation the night before and after a talk.

 Everything is flexible though, so please ask...